Meet our Speakers and Mentors

 Jessica Castro was born in Rio de Janeiro, Brazil and has spent most of her life in CA. She grew up in Irvine and attended the University of Southern CA (Fight on!) where she studied Broadcast Journalism, International Relations and Multimedia.
 Jessica started her career in TV news in Amarillo, TX before she spent nearly half a decade in Las Vegas as a reporter and morning anchor.
 In her spare time, Jessica enjoys tennis, reading, cycling, swimming and hiking.

 Gabriela Jimenez is Senior Public Affairs Officer for Planned Parenthood Northern California Action Fund.
 Her lifelong dedication for advocacy and political organizing began as a toddler when her mother would take her precinct walking and phone banking on weekends.
 In high school she volunteered at Planned Parenthood Los Angeles because she wanted to help educate her peers about sexual health and their rights.
 While attending San Francisco State University, Gabriela interned with San Francisco SupervisorJohn Avalos and Los Angeles City Councilmember Jose Huizar.
 Previous to working at PPNorCal AF, Gabriela spent time working on Capitol Hill for New York Congresswoman Nydia Velázquez and for the Department of Labor, Office of Public Affairs.
-Gabriela is passionate about reproductive justice because she believes a woman’s right to choose cannot just be theoretically legal but actually accessible for all woman.
+Gabriela is passionate about reproductive justice because she believes a woman’s right to choose cannot just be theoretically legal but actually accessible for all women.

 Dey Nava is the Public Affairs Officer for Planned Parenthood Northern California Action Fund.
 Dey is passionate about advancing healthcare access for all, and also ensuring that the social and economic environments within communities support opportunities for a long and healthy life.
 In 2015, she graduated from UC Davis with a B.S. in Anthropology, and went on to complete a fellowship with Oakland-based TOLA (The Organizing & Leadership Academy).
 At TOLA, she worked on a San Francisco Board of Supervisors independent expenditure campaign, as well as a door-to-door canvassing project in Watsonville that engaged the community around issues of diabetes and the possible solution of a local soda tax.
 Dey is bilingual in Spanish, and has completed internships with the Latino Coalition for a Healthy California in Sacramento and Asociacion Karibu in Madrid, Spain.